oarepo/oarepo-model/README.md

 1. An instance of `InvenioModel` is created.
 This instance holds the basic configuration of the model, such as its name, version, api and ui slugs.

 2. An instance of an `InvenioModelBuilder` is created.

 3. All presets are collected and sorted according to their dependencies.

-4. For each preset
+4. For each preset:
    1. Dependencies of the preset are collected, including those that were passed as `customizations` to the model.
-If the dependency has not yet been build, it is at this moment.
+If the dependency has not yet been built, it is built at this moment.
-   2. the `apply` method is called with the builder and the model.
+   2. The `apply` method is called with the builder and the model.
 The method returns a list of customizations that are applied to the model.

-5. If there are an unapplied customizations, they are applied to the model.
+5. If there are any unapplied customizations, they are applied to the model.

-6. During the applications of the customizations, instances of `Partial` are created within the builder, such as `BuilderClass`, `BuilderList`, `BuilderModule`.
+6. During the application of the customizations, instances of `Partial` are created within the builder, such as `BuilderClass`, `BuilderList`, `BuilderModule`.
 These instances provide a recipe for a part of the final model.
 The part is built either if it is needed by a preset/customization or at the end of the model building process.

-7. The result of the model building process is transformed into a SimpleNamespace and returned to the caller.
+7. The result of the model building process is transformed into a `SimpleNamespace` and returned to the caller.
 The returned object also provides helpers:
    - `register()` / `unregister()` — to register the in-memory model for import/entry points
    - `get_resources()` — to retrieve the in-memory files as a `{path: content}` mapping

 ## Registering the model